cparthiv/RHS-TSA-Data-Science-Qualifier-2024/README.md

         - Global Expansion Reflected in Production Countries
         - Simplification of Content Descriptions Over Time
         - Diversity in the Acting Crew Over Time
+- Writeup
+    - Used LaTeX in the creation of the graphs
+    - Used Overleaf (online latex editor)